tokoth/GeoPython/README.md

 # GeoPython
-A repo for introduction to Python for geoprocessing
+A repository for introduction to Python for geoprocessing